Multirious/zsh-helix-mode/README.md

 ### Styling

-You can change the cursor color and shape for each mode via environment variables.
+You can change the cursor color and shape for each mode via these environment variables:

-`ZHM_CURSOR_NORMAL`
+- `ZHM_CURSOR_NORMAL`
-`ZHM_CURSOR_SELECT`
+- `ZHM_CURSOR_SELECT`
-`ZHM_CURSOR_INSERT`
+- `ZHM_CURSOR_INSERT`

-The content of these variables should be a string of terminal escape code that modify the looks of your terminal cursor.
+The content of these variables should be a string of terminal escape sequences that modify the looks of your terminal cursor.
 These are printed everytime after mode changes.

 ### Behavior

 `ZHM_CLIPBOARD_PIPE_CONTENT_TO`

 The content of this variable should be a command that you want the yanked content to be piped to.
 If `DISPLAY` variable is found, the default will be `xclip -sel clip`.
-If `WAYLAND_DISPLAY` variable is found, the default will be `wl-copy`
+If `WAYLAND_DISPLAY` variable is found, the default will be `wl-copy`.
+Otherwise it is empty.

 `ZHM_CLIPBOARD_READ_CONTENT_FROM`

 The content of this variable should be a command that outputs clipboard content to stdout.
 It is used in pasting operations.
 If `DISPLAY` variable is found, the default will be `xclip -o -sel clip`.
-If `WAYLAND_DISPLAY` variable is found, the default will be `wl-paste --no-newline`
+If `WAYLAND_DISPLAY` variable is found, the default will be `wl-paste --no-newline`.
+Otherwise it is empty.

 #### Keymapping